spacemeshos/docs/docs/start/smesher/post_1n.md

 - `./node_data/identities/` directory (create it if it doesn't exist)
 - PoS data in: `./data1/` and `./data2/` directories

-## Adding new identities and PoST services
+## Adding New Identities And PoST Services

-### Procedure overview
+### Procedure Overview

 Adding new identities and PoST services involves initializing PoST data for each new identity with specific parameters using `postcli`.
 This process generates a new private key, so a new identity.

-### Detailed steps
+### Detailed Steps

-1.**Initialize PoST data** : Use `postcli` to initialize PoST data.
+1. **Initialize PoST Data** : Use `postcli` to initialize PoST data.
 The command includes specifying your provider, the number of PoST units, and the commitment ATX ID for the new identity.
 More details in [postcli repo](https://github.com/spacemeshos/post/blob/develop/cmd/postcli/README.md).

-2.**Store the private key** : Upon initialization, `postcli` generates a new private key stored as `identity.key` in the PoST data directory.
+2. **Store The Private Key** : Upon initialization, `postcli` generates a new private key stored as `identity.key` in the PoST data directory.
 This key should then be moved to your `./node_data/identities/` directory, renamed for unique identification.

-3.**Configure the PoST service** : Set up the `post-service` with the newly initialized data, ensuring it's configured to connect to your node.
+3. **Configure The PoST Service** : Set up the `post-service` with the newly initialized data, ensuring it's configured to connect to your node.
 This step integrates the new identity with your node's operational framework.

-## Migrating existing identities/PoST services
+## Migrating Existing Identities/PoST Services

-### Migration strategy
+### Migration Strategy

 Consolidating your Spacemesh identities / PoST services onto a single node streamlines operations and enhances efficiency.
 The key to a successful migration lies in safely transferring identity keys and PoST data to your chosen node, ensuring no identities are active on more than one node simultaneously to prevent equivocation (the act of a node signing two different blocks at the same layer, which is considered malicious) and being permanently banned and disqualified for rewards.

-### Step-by-step migration
+### Step-By-Step Migration

 1. **Preparation** : Before starting, stop all operations on your current nodes to ensure data integrity during the migration.

-2. **Transfer identity keys** :
+2. **Transfer Identity Keys** :

 - Locate the `identity.key` files within the PoST data directories of each node.
 - Copy these files to the `./node_data/identities` directory on the node you're consolidating to.
 - Rename the key files respectively for easy identification of each identity.

-3. **Restart the primary node** : With the identity keys in place, initiate the node that will now manage all identities.
+3. **Restart The Primary Node** : With the identity keys in place, initiate the node that will now manage all identities.

-4. **Configure PoST services** :
+4. **Configure PoST Services** :

 - For each identity, set up a PoST service that utilizes the existing PoST data linked to that identity.
 This ensures the node can continue to participate in the network without redoing the PoST.
 - Detailed configuration steps can be found in the `post-service` [README](https://github.com/spacemeshos/post-rs/blob/main/service/README.md), guiding you through connecting each PoST service to your node.

-## Operational guide
+## Operational Guide

-### Starting and stopping PoST services
+### Starting And Stopping PoST Services

 For the prerequisites and initial setup, visit `post-service` [README](https://github.com/spacemeshos/post-rs/blob/main/service/README.md).